xesscorp/VHDL_Lib/README.rst

 XESS VHDL Library Files
 ========================================

+**These files are not quite ready for prime time!** Hold off for a while before using them.

 These are VHDL files for modules that are useful in a variety of larger designs.

     Audio: